OxmoGambino/pytorch-training-framework/README.md

 - Hyperparameters for each run

 ## 📊 Visual Results
-(Add a brief sentence here detailing your final accuracy, e.g., "The optimal configuration achieved X% accuracy on the test set.")

 Below are sample predictions made by the best model on the test dataset:
+("The optimal configuration achieved X% accuracy on the test set.")

 ## 🧩 Configuration Highlight (YAML)
 All logic is driven by conf/config.yaml.
 Here is a snippet of how the Optuna search space is defined: